alblaine/data-viz-with-r/readme.md

 ![](readme_files/figure-html/unnamed-chunk-18-1.png)<!-- -->

-## Adding multiple layers to a graph
+## Exercise 12: Adding multiple layers to a graph

 So far we have just worked with one chart layer.
 But it's possible to add more layers to charts in ggplot2, and style those layers individually if you want to.
 Here's an example using `geom_smooth()`.
-Notice that the `color` variable is only applied to the scatter poitns, and not the line.
+Notice that the `color` variable is only applied to the scatter points, and not the line.

 ```r